I think the most important thing here is melodies… You want to share emotions through your music.

 In a new interview with Vehlinggo, retrosynth pioneer and mastermind David “College” Grellier talks about how he makes his music, points out I was wrong about what type of synthesizers he uses (Hint: None), and remembers fondly his recent American tour, which saw him visiting Electric Youth in L.A., along with various sites from his favorite films.
 He also said his upcoming Valerie Collective anniversary bash will be one of his few this year before he withdraws to find his muse.

 This is the first of a two-part series.
-The second, in which he gives advice to aspiring synth gods and talks about the impact of his music, will run next week.
+The second, in which he gives advice to aspiring synth gods and talks about the impact of his music, will run in about two weeks.

 Right now, David “College” Grellier, a musical auteur whose colorful, synthy sounds capture the essence of your favorite classic films, is back home in Nantes, France.
 The town is the birthplace of his Valerie Collective audio-visual movement that spawned one of the decade’s biggest hits, “A Real Hero,” from the Drive soundtrack.

 Behind him, by about three months, is a successful coast-to-coast North American tour — his favorite one so far, he says — during which he performed some of his most famous songs along with his most recent from last fall’s excellent 70s-80s stalker revival Save The Day EP.

 In front of him are some significant live shows, followed by some much-needed downtime he’ll use to recharge his creative batteries.